Speaker's House: History

 The Aber Valley Male Voice Choir celebrated their golden anniversary with a performance at Speaker's House in 2009.
 Pupils from the London Welsh School sang songs at the door of Speaker's House to celebrate St David's Day in March 2015.

 A total of £12,636 was spent to prepare the residence for Sir Lindsay Hoyle when he became Speaker.
 Some £7,500 was spent on bedding and mattresses; this included the replacement of four damaged or worn mattresses and bedding for "other overnight accommodation provision on the parliamentary estate".
 In May and June 2020 £89,506 was spent to remove asbestos at Speaker's House.

 During the election of the Speaker in 2019 Chris Bryant vowed if elected to host more events for the spouses of parliamentarians at Speaker's House, and to have an event where MPs waited on Parliamentary staff, saying that he would like "to have some kind of event for the staff who run the building...with MPs serving".

-The grand piano in the Speaker's House is available for Members of Prliament to play on request.
+The grand piano in the Speaker's House is available for Members of Parliament to play on request.
 As a "mark of respect" to the House of Commons it has been a long-standing practice that parliamentarians elected for Sinn Féin are not welcome at hospitality functions at the Speaker's House due to their abstentionism from the Commons.
 The practice was maintained by John Bercow during his speakership when an event to mark the centenary of the 1914 Home Rule Bill was due to be held at his residence with attendees invited by the Irish embassy in London.